-December 15, 2014 – AUSA Howard told Ross’s trial judge Katherine Forrest that Carl Force, a corrupt agent on the Silk Road case, was unaware that he was being investigated.
-This was outright false.
+December 15, 2014 – AUSA Turner and AUSA Timothy Howard told Ross’s trial judge Katherine Forrest that Carl Force, a corrupt agent at the core of the Silk Road case, was unaware that he was being investigated.
+Their argument was that, if Force’s corruption were made public at trial, it would alert Force and jeopardize the investigation.
+This was a false statement made to a federal judge.
 In truth, Force had been made aware eight months prior, quit the DEA as a result, and was moving money offshore.
 AUSA Turner also hid the existence of Shaun Bridges, a second corrupt agent who worked hand-in-hand with Force.

 December 15, 2014 – At the same hearing, AUSA Turner told Judge Forrest that the Silk Road admin account Force and Bridges hijacked could not be used to take over other accounts on the site:

 Judge Forrest: “Could he have faked being someone else?”

 AUSA Turner: “No, you can’t do that.
 No.”